How much pressure is on Canada’s curlers? Just ask the Swedes

 Canada beat a callow Italian team 5-3 on Wednesday.
 Afterward, the Italians did not seem to understand that journalists would expect to speak to them.
 An Italian flack had to physically drag one of them back into the mixed zone.
 He did not look best pleased.

 By contrast, Canada sashayed in ready for the daily chat.
-Credit to them – they have their 'no big deal' talking points down.
+Credit to them – they have their "no big deal" talking points down.

 "I don't feel for us that it's gold or bust.
 They might feel that way in Canada," said Kennedy.
 "To be honest, we would be happy with a medal."